DMJC/fheroes/docs/README.md

 ## License

-This project is licensed under the [**GNU General Public License v2.0**](https://github.com/ihhub/fheroes2/blob/master/LICENSE).
+This project is licensed under the [**GNU General Public License v2.0**](https://github.com/ihhub/fheroes/blob/master/LICENSE).

-Initially, the project was developed on [**sourceforge**](https://sourceforge.net/projects/fheroes2/).
+Initially, the project was developed on [**sourceforge**](https://sourceforge.net/projects/fheroes/).

 ## Contribution and Development

 This repository is a place for everyone.
-If you want to contribute, please read more to learn [**how you can contribute**](https://github.com/ihhub/fheroes2/wiki/F.A.Q.#q-how-can-i-contribute-to-the-project).
+If you want to contribute, please read more to learn [**how you can contribute**](https://github.com/ihhub/fheroes/wiki/F.A.Q.#q-how-can-i-contribute-to-the-project).

-### Developing fheroes2 engine
+### Developing fheroes engine

 To build the project from source, please follow [**this guide**](DEVELOPMENT.md).